What Are the Differences Between a Will and a Living Trust?

 Here are some of the most notable differences between a will and a living trust that you should keep in mind when creating your estate plan.

 Another advantage to using a trust over a will is that you can avoid the probate process altogether.
 A trust will identify who will own your assets upon your passing.
-It can be used to hold property for beneficiaries under defined terms, such as for minors or other relatives you worry would be irresponsible with the property.
+Use it to hold property for beneficiaries under defined terms, such as for minors or other relatives you worry would be irresponsible with the property.
 The trust can pay for the education, medical, and living expenses of the beneficiary until they reach the age you have specified in the trust.
 At that time, they would then have full access to the assets that you have left behind for them.
 Your successor trustee will be responsible for managing the trust under these conditions.

 Covered Assets and Property